spr-networks/bitchat-plugin/README.md

 # bitchat-rust-vibes-plugin

-This repository creates a plugin for SPR to use [bitchat](https://github.com/permissionlesstech/bitchat), using a rust-based bitchat client using the `bluer` library.
+This repository is a linux rust [bitchat](https://github.com/permissionlesstech/bitchat) bitchat client using the `bluer` library and `snow` for noise.
 Vibes also came from [bitchat_tui](https://github.com/vaibhav-mattoo/bitchat-tui)

 > [!WARNING]